tc39/proposal-ses/README.md

 is the *entirety* of the new API proposed here.
 We believe it is all that is necessary.
 However, as we develop a better understanding of patterns of use, we may wish to add other conveniences as well.

+## Open Questions

+## Acknowledgements

+Many thanks to E. Dean Tribble, Kevin Reid, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, and Daniel Ehernberg.
+Thanks of the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Samuel, Kevin Reid, Felix Lee) for building a system in which all the hardest issues were worked out.